 - 5.4(a) Children ages birth to 12 months.
 Parenting time shall be from 9 a.m. until 6 p.m. on December 25th in the even numbered years.
 In odd numbered years on December 24th from 9 a.m. until 6 p.m. - 5.4(b) Children ages 12 months to 36 months.
 Parenting time shall be from 6 p.m. on December 24th until 6 p.m. on December 25th in even numbered years and in odd numbered years from 6 p.m. on December 25th until 6 p.m. on December 26th. - 5.4(c) Children over 36 months.
 In even numbered years, the non-residential parent shall have the children from noon on the day after school adjourns until noon on December 26, and the residential parent shall have the children from noon on December 26 until school resumes.
-In odd numbered years, the residential parent shall have the children from noon on the day after school adjourns until noon on December 26, and the non-residential parent shall have the children from noon on the day after school adjourns until noon on December 26, and the non-residential parent shall have the children from noon on the day after school adjourns until noon on December 26, and the non-residential parent shall have the children from noon on December 26 until noon on the day before school resumes.
+In odd numbered years, the residential parent shall have the children from noon on the day after school adjourns until noon on December 26, and the non-residential parent shall have the children from noon on December 26 until noon on the day before school resumes.